pydisasm

 Nested inside the main body of code is a while loop

 But nested inside the while loop there is an if/then/else statement.
-And there is one more nesting level. the then and else parts of the if.
+And there is one more nesting level.
+The then and else parts of the if.
 In contrast to the above nesting, we have more than one item at the same nesting level.
 Even though the two blocks are at the same nesting level, the they are distinct and separate.
 In some programming languages like Java and JavaScript, variables declared in each block would be in different scopes.

 What we want to do to make parsing easier is detect this nesting level, or rather more precisely, the scope.
 And mark scope boundaries inside the instruction sequence.